Thor Power Tool Company: History

 Shortly after introducing the electric washing machine, the two Hurley brothers, Neil and Edward, introduced the Thor rotary iron, commonly known as the "Gladiron" as opposed to the hand-held "sad irons" of the day that required stove top heating by the user.
 Several variations of the "Gladiron" were introduced.
 One model would serve as an actual attachment to the washing machine.
 These early washing machines had wringers at the top; by taking off the wringer and attaching the gladiron, the "woman of the house", or her domestic servant, could do their ironing above the machine.
 The other model was a portable stand-alone model.
 The Hurley Machine Company advertised heavily to women and the term, "woman of the house", aptly applies to the domestic position viewed by society of many women at that time.
 It is not used pejoratively and should not reflect the attitude of society towards women today.
 Both the washing machine and gladiron were big hits in households throughout the country and the world.
 The Arcade Toy Company made tiny replicas of both machines for doll houses.

-In 1920, the Hurley Machine Company introduced the Thor vacuum cleaner, believed to be the first electric vacuum cleaner manufactured in the United States.[ix]
+In 1920, the Hurley Machine Company introduced the Thor vacuum cleaner, believed to be the first electric vacuum cleaner manufactured in the United States.
 Sometime during the 1920s, the Hurley Machine Company became a subsidiary of the newly formed Electric Household Utilities Corporation, still under the control of the Hurley brothers.

 In 1929, the Hurley Machine Company acquired the Juvenator exercise belt product.
 This product would hook to any door and allow the user to slip the belt around their waist and vibrate their pounds away.
 While this should have proved dynamically successful, once the depression hit, like so many good products, the Juvenator disappeared from the marketplace in the early thirties.

-Neil C. Hurley, Jr., succeeded his father as president of Thor in 1944.
-Neil C. Hurley, Sr., the co-founder of the company, passed away in 1948.
+Neil C. Hurley Jr. succeeded his father as president of Thor in 1944.
+Neil C. Hurley Sr., the co-founder of the company, died in 1948.